 Tribe is an influencer platform specialising in micro influencers, yet we didn’t build the platform to be about influence; we built it to be about content.

 Brands need content.
 Agencies need content.
-Social media managers need content and when they do, it doesn’t necessarily have to be highly produced, stylized, and expensive to create.
+According to this influencer marketing hub, Social media managers need content and when they do, it doesn’t necessarily have to be highly produced, stylized, and expensive to create.
 It needs to be real time, occasionally disposable, and able to fill differentiated requirements.

 That’s the need that Tribe meets: enabling the quick generation of branded content at scale.
 Influencers are not just putting up their hands to participate in a brand campaign; they’re also creating the content for the campaign.
 Content is distributed through the influencer’s channels.
 This is the basis of influencer marketing, but the influencer has two roles: they’re creating content and they’re distributing that content to their audience.
 Each is a powerful value proposition, brought together into one transaction.